unmtransinfo/Badapple2/badapple1_comparison/README.md

 1. Install postgresql with the RDKit cartridge (requires sudo):
 `apt install postgresql-14-rdkit`
 2. Run `bash badapple1_comparison/sh_scripts/create_and_load_db.sh`
+3. (Optional) Drop the activity table to save storage:

+    `psql -d badapple_comparison -c "DELETE FROM activity"`

-3. (Optional) Compare the badapple DB and badapple_comparison DB
+## (Optional) Compare the badapple DB and badapple_comparison DB
 * You can compare the sets of compounds and scaffolds between the original badapple DB and badapple_comparison using `psql -d badapple -f src/sql/compare_compounds.sql` and `psql -d badapple -f src/sql/compare_scaffolds.sql`.
 You can also compare the compound<->scaffold relationships using `psql -d badapple -f src/sql/compare_compound_scaf_relationships.sql`.
 * You can use `psql -d badapple -f src/sql/compare_compounds_stats.sql` and `psql -d badapple -f src/sql/compare_scaffold_stats.sql` to compare the two DB activity annotations.
 * You can run `python src/check_scaf_diffs.py` to check that any differences in scaffold annotations are due only to differences in compound<->scaffold relationships.
-4. (Optional) Drop the activity table to save storage:

-    `psql -d badapple_comparison -c "DELETE FROM activity"`